ADV – Leaderboard

 Tell me about your favorite theatre institution other than your own and why you admire it.

 There are so many wonderful theatres in the Philadelphia region (Hello, Arden Theatre, Theatre Horizon, Pig Iron Theatre, the Tony-winning Wilma Theater, and more!).
-But I am a theatremaker today because of the Royal Court in London, along with two great American institutions of the past: The Lark Play Development Center and Circle Rep. My admiration for the Royal Court is rooted not only in the writers they nurtured and elevated, along with the landmark new plays they produced, but, more importantly, by also in way it found ways to grow, change, and increase its relevance over time while never losing sight of their reason for being or acting (at least publicly) as if they ever doubted the value of their work.
+But I am a theatremaker today because of the Royal Court in London, along with two great American institutions of the past: The Lark Play Development Center and Circle Rep. My admiration for the Royal Court is rooted not only in the writers they nurtured and elevated, along with the landmark new plays they produced, but, more importantly, by how they found ways to grow, change, and increase its relevance over time while never losing sight of their reason for being or acting (at least publicly) as if they ever doubted the value of their work.
 When I studied in London, I would go to the Royal Court to be provoked, to reset my system, and to feel more alive.
 It’s extraordinary when a place and organization can offer that.

 Oh, and can I also say, though it’s not exactly a theatre institution, the West Bank Cafe in New York was one of my favorite hubs for creativity, community, and hope of all time.
 I am certain more moments of artistic inspiration and alchemy happened over fries and wine at the West Bank than any other joint over the past many decades.
-I was very sad to see it close.
+I was very sad to see it might close.

 Mary McDonnell and David Strathairn in “A Cherry Orchard,” adapted by Emily Mann, at People’s Light in 2015.
 (Photo by Mark Garvin)